xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 ## Development

+### Starting/stopping XL Release in plugin development mode

+To (re)start the XL Release instance in plugin development mode you can run:

+    ./gradlew startXLRelease

+or just `./gradlew start`.

+To stop the XL Release instance you can run:

+    ./gradlew stopXLRelease

+or just `./gradlew stop`.

+The XL Release log files can be found at `build/server/log/xl-release.log`.

+When developing you only need to restart XL Release server when you change `synthetic.xml` or `xl-rest-endpoints.xml`, the changes in Jython scripts, JavaScript, CSS and HTML are picked up on any browser refresh, so your development cycle can be faster.
+Please read more about it in [the docs of XL Release Gradle plugin](https://github.com/xebialabs/gradle-xl-release-plugin-plugin).

+### Generating a new task

+Position yourself in the root of the project then run:

+`yo xl-release-plugin:task`

+You will be asked a series of questions regarding your new task:

+* `?
+Task namespace`
+* `?
+Task name`

+After answering all questions a basic file / folder structure will be created.

+### Generating a new tile

+Position yourself in the root of the project then run:

+`yo xl-release-plugin:tile`

+You will be asked a series of questions regarding your new task:

+* `?
+Tile namespace`
+* `?
+Tile name`
+* `?
+Tile label`
+* `?
+Use default controller?`
+* `?
+Add details view?`

+After answering all questions a basic file / folder structure will be created.

 ### Project structure

 The following shows a sample generated XL Release plugin, the Greeting plugin.
 It defines a task, the GreeterTask, and a tile, the HelloTile.